Noma Diclifes

 “Keep your eye open for stripes,” says Chinmay, without all sarcasm.

 Our ears are pricked to the excessive-pitched, singsong wake-up call of noticed deer, a signal that a predator is near.
 The graceful family bounds weightlessly throughout the woodland ground, suffering from massive teak leaves.
-A few wordless hand gestures are exchanged among the guide in a neighboring jeep earlier than our vehicle makes a speedy U-turn in the opposite course.
+A few wordless hand gestures are exchanged among the guide in a neighboring jeep before our vehicle makes a speedy U-turn in the opposite course.

 “Keep your eye open for stripes,” says Chinmay, without all sarcasm.

-The thought of seeing a tiger this near, with nothing among us but a bike—an exciting and terrifying prospect—sends a chill down my spine.
+The thought of seeing a tiger this year, with nothing among us but a bike—an exciting and terrifying prospect—sends a chill down my spine.
 Chinmay spots a massive footprint inside the sand, and we all stop to gawk at its length and precision.
 “This turned into made recently,” he says.
 Kipling’s antagonist nonetheless eludes us.
 However, the sport of hard-to-get is turning into a part of the magic.

 Share